zero11924065-dev/VetarAI/README.md

 推理后端自由切换：默认 Ollama，兼容任意 OpenAI API 服务（LM Studio / llama.cpp / vLLM / 远程中转，支持 API Key）
 插件系统：从 GitHub 克隆或本地路径安装，钩子手动触发，逐项启用/禁用
 网络守卫：境内/境外出站管控 + 失败熔断，防止无代理空转死循环

+## Core Capabilities Overview
+### Multi-Agent Collaboration
+Main-Sub Delegation: The main agent automatically breaks down tasks and delegates them to sub-agents, which execute independently and "submit" results according to a fixed contract.
+If a task fails, it is automatically retried once; if it still fails, it is flagged as an exception without blocking the main workflow.
+Roundtable Discussions: Multiple agents share discussion minutes on a specific topic.
+Discussions can be hosted by the user or AI, with the user retaining the right to end or manually stop the session at any time.
+Independent Agents: First-class citizens on par with projects.
+They can be created or deleted individually, and deleting a project does not affect them.
+### Smart Context Management
+Real-time Token Indicators + Overflow Warnings + Smart Compression: Archives are kept with a complete trace.
+Multimodal Ingestion: Images are processed directly through a visual channel, allowing multimodal models to read them (OCR/Recognition).
+Three-Tier System (Knowledge/Memory/Skills): Project knowledge bases, global/project memory, and local skills (SKILL.md) can be enabled independently for each project.
+### Robustness for High-Volume Tasks
+Delegation Liveness Timeout: Prevents infinite waiting caused by frozen models.
+Auto-Deduplication & Retry Limits: Identical tasks are automatically deduplicated with a maximum retry limit to prevent cascading retry storms.
+Auto-Cleanup: After successful completion, sub-agents can be optionally cleaned up automatically to keep the workspace tidy.
+### Core System Directory Authorization
+Single-Use Authorization: Agents require one-time authorization when deleting or writing to system and application directories.
+System Protection: Prevents agents from independently modifying and potentially damaging the system environment.
+### Extensible & Replaceable
+Flexible Inference Backends: Defaults to Ollama, but is compatible with any OpenAI API service (LM Studio / llama.cpp / vLLM / Remote Relay, with API Key support).
+Plugin System: Install via GitHub clone or local path.
+Hooks are manually triggered, and plugins can be enabled or disabled individually.
+Network Guard: Controls domestic/international outbound traffic and triggers circuit breaking upon failure to prevent infinite loops of unproxied idling.

 ## 快速启动（开发模式）